-The statistical tests supported that the kaolinite that we analysed is multiple component.
-That contradicts the finding of Herbert et al. (2014) who showed their kaolinite sample (KGa-1b from the Clay Mineral Society) to be single component with $\lambda = \omega = 1.12$ .
-This indicates that these two kaolinite samples are different and, thus, the result outputs cannot directly be compared since the IN activity of materials depends on their specific chemical composition, which is known to be very variable

-- 520 for kaolinite.
-For example, the $\lambda$ value for the kaolinite used in the cooling experiments of Wright and Petters (2013) was 1.7, which is equal to our result.
-In contrast, the Fluka kaolinite sample measured by Welti et al. (2012), which is known to contain particles of very ice active feldspar, had a $\lambda$ value of 2.2 (see Table 2 in Herbert et al. (2014)).
-In general, we found slightly higher $\lambda$ values for biological aerosols (FC and MCC) than for mineral dusts.
-This results in smaller $\Delta T$ in Eq.
-(9), and hence, biological INP show a weaker time dependence, in agreement with the findings of Peckhaus et al. (2016) and Budke and Koop - (2015).
-The temperature correction ranged for the investigated samples in our experiments from $\approx 0.5$ K up to several Kelvins, 525 depending on the material's $\lambda$ -value (see also Fig. B4 in the Appendix).
+The statistical tests supported the finding that the kaolinite that we analyzed is multiple-component.
+That contradicts the finding of Herbert et al. (2014), who showed their kaolinite sample (KGa-1b from the Clay Mineral Society) to be singlecomponent with $\lambda = \omega = 1.12$.
+This indicates that these two kaolinite samples are different, and thus the result outputs cannot directly be compared since the ice nucleation activity of materials depends on their specific chemical composition, which is known to be very variable for kaolinite.
+For example, the λ value for the kaolinite used in the cooling experiments of Wright and Petters (2013) was 1.7, which is equal to our result.
+In contrast, the Fluka kaolinite sample measured by Welti et al. (2012), which is known to contain particles of very-ice-active feldspar, had a λ value of 2.2 (see Table 2 in Herbert et al., 2014).
+In general, we found slightly higher λ values for biological aerosols (FC and MCC) than for mineral dusts.
+This results in smaller ΔT in Eq.
+(9), and hence, biological INPs show a weaker time dependence, in agreement with the findings of Peckhaus et al. (2016) and Budke and Koop (2015).
+For the investigated samples in our experiments, the temperature correction ranged from ≈ 0.5 K up to several kelvins, depending on the material's λ value (see also Fig. B4).